What Are Push Notifications?

-- Queue the notifications: Craft a seamless buyer’s journey by queuing a series of notifications with the message you wish to convey – schedule to send them after a specified time delay once the subscribers enter the campaign.
+- Queue the notifications: Craft a seamless buyer’s journey by queuing a series of notifications with the message you wish to convey – schedule to send them after a specified time delay once a subscriber enters the campaign.
 You can also assign the intervals of time between each notification to be sent.

 Track each campaign with in-depth reporting: Keep a tab on the number of subscribers converted and the conversion rate.
 Deep-dive into each notification delivered, clicks they received, and their click rate.

 Is a user profile incomplete on your job hunt portal?
-Did a user add products to your store’s cart and leave your site without purchasing?
+Did a user add products to your store’s cart and leave your site without making a purchase?
 Send them a reminder so that you as well as they do not miss out on exciting opportunities.
 This delights users, and they would want to remain loyal.
-This type of push notification is perfect for fitness enthusiasts, job portals, educational portals, nutrition sites, ecommerce stores, and many more!
+This type of push notification is perfect for fitness enthusiasts, job portals, educational portals, nutrition sites, eCommerce stores, and many more.

 6. Interest-Based Geo-location Notifications

 7. Mobile-Friendly Push Notifications

 Are your users mostly engaged on their mobile phones?
 Then send them mobile-friendly push notifications.
 Mobile-friendly push notifications allow you to send push messages right to the users’ mobile browsers without having to invest in building an app!

 Send time-bound push notifications to create a sense of urgency among users.
 You can send them notifications about a limited-period offer, a soon approaching expiry date, limited-period flash sales, and so on.
 Your users will be eager to grab the opportunity and utilize the offer.